 (Thursday, May 10, 2018.
 Halifax, NS) Six rotary clubs presented Hospice Halifax with a $167,330 contribution toward hospice residence construction, underway at 618 Francklyn Street in Halifax.
-The hospice residence will be the first in Nova Scotia when it opens on October 1, 2018.
+The hospice residence will be the first in Nova Scotia when it opens October 1.

 The collective fundraising effort from the Rotary Clubs of Halifax Metro – with representation from Halifax, Halifax Northwest, Halifax Harbourside, Sackville and Area, Dartmouth, and Dartmouth East – marks the first of its kind locally.
 The rotary clubs have been raising funds for Hospice Halifax since 2012.